UKP-SQuARE/square-core/docs/home/overview/get_started.md

 bash install.sh
 ```
 ### Run
 Finally, you can run the full system with docker-compose.
+Before doing so, you might want to reduce the number of models running depending on your resources.
+To do so, remove the respective services from the docker-compose.
 ```bash
 docker-compose up -d
 ```